thephpleague/flysystem/v2/advanced/upgrade-to-2.0.0.md

 When this method was introduced, the `rename` operation didn't move files to new parent directory.
 This behavior was added later.
 Renaming the operation `move` better reflects this behaviour.
-It's will now also enforce that it _only moves files_, this is the only way to be adapter agnostic, which is the main purpose of the library.
+It will now also enforce that it _only moves files_, this is the only way to be adapter agnostic, which is the main purpose of the library.

 ```diff